 Whenever anyone is faced with an allergy or food intolerance, regardless of whether they’ve had it their whole life or if it’s new, it’s hard.
 I didn’t grow up with lactose intolerance.
 I didn’t really have many allergies when I was younger either.
-That’s changed, and my allergies grow every day.
-Lactose intolerance and anaphylactic allergies to celery and most fruits are what I like to refer to as my food challenges.
+That’s changed, and my anaphylactic allergies grow every day.

 While there’s little I can do about my anaphylactic allergies, I tried the lactase pills and lactase milk to combat my lactose intolerance.
 Unfortunately, I only discovered that my body would not accept the substitute enzyme (a rarity) and even treats the substitute enzyme as an allergen.
-So, I went completely lactose-free (and, in many ways, dairy-free).
+So, I went completely lactose-free.

-After a lot of searching and experimenting, I hope to share some little tricks of where to eat and recipes I have learned along the way.
+After a lot of searching and experimenting, I hope to share some little tricks I’ve learned along the way.
 I hope this blog helps someone else who is in a similar situation.